dylan/gameofcyvasse/_includes/rules.md

   : Grass does not hinder or improve any unit's abilities.

 Fortress x 1
   : A fortress is a tile that provides an occupying unit salvation.
-If a unit is occupying a fortress and is attacked and would normally be taken, it is instead left in play and the fortress is 'ruined' in it's stead.
+A unit can only attack an occupied fortress if it is capable of capturing the unit inside.
+If a unit is occupying a fortress and is attacked and would normally be taken, it is instead left in play and the fortress is 'ruined' in it's stead and the attacking unit is placed on the last tile in it's path to the fortress.
 A ruined fortress cannot be used again in this manner.
-A unit can only attack an occupied fortress if it is capable of capturing the unit inside.
 Unoccupied fortress tiles can be occupied by any unit.
-If a unit attacks a fortress and ruins it, it is placed on the last tile in it's path to the fortress.

 ## The Units